 It can be an advantage to submit an SOP in place of writing details in a form if you have procedures or methods that are common to many AEC projects.
 For example:

 - Cattle husbandry and feeding

-- Methods and monitoring plans for a commonly-used animal models
+- Methods and monitoring plans for commonly-used animal models

 - Teaching activities

-Once approved, SOPs must be reviewed and re-approved every 3 years.
+Once approved, SOPs must be reviewed and re-approved every three years.

-If you amend a SOP, you need to submit an amendment with the updated version of the SOP attached.
+If you amend an SOP, you need to submit an amendment with the updated version of the SOP attached.